 The budget law of the State of Texas provides that amounts budgeted for current expenditures from the various funds of the District shall not exceed the balances in the funds, plus the anticipated revenues for the current year.
-The legal level of budgetary control is at the functional level (Current Expenditures: General Government and Administration and Groundwater Conservation, Capital Outlay, and Debt Service) of each fund.
+The legal level of budgetary control is at the functional level (Current Expenditures: General Government and Administration and Groundwater Conservation, and Capital Outlay) of the General Fund.
 Any expenditures, which alter the total budgeted amounts of a fund, must be approved by the Board of Directors, and the budget amended.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.

-During the year ended September 30, 2023, the District Board of Directors enacted a formal budget.
+During the year ended September 30, 2024, the District Board of Directors enacted a formal budget.